Laparoscopic gallbladder removal is surgery to remove the gallbladder using a medical device called a laparoscope.

 Cholecystectomy laparoscopic - discharge; Cholelithiasis - laparoscopic discharge; Biliary calculus - laparoscopic discharge; Gallstones - laparoscopic discharge; Cholecystitis - laparoscopic discharge

-American College of Surgeons.
+American College of Surgeons website.
 Cholecystectomy: surgical removal of the gallbladder.
 American College of Surgeons Surgical Patient Education Program. www.facs.org/~/media/files/education/patient%20ed/cholesys.ashx.
-Accessed October 9, 2018.
+Accessed November 5, 2020.

 Jackson PG, Evans SRT.
 Biliary system.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 20th ed.
 Philadelphia, PA: Elsevier; 2017:chap 54.